What Is it?

 Students: You will benefit from more structured education and career guidance.
 This will allow you to make informed decisions on what to study, or learn which career might suit you best.
 You will then be able to transition more smoothly into the career of your choice.

-Working Adults: You can benefit from career coaching and training advisory services tailored to your needs.
-This will help to make informed choices related to your career.
+Adults: You can benefit from career coaching and training advisory services tailored to your needs.
+This will help you make informed choices related to your career.

 How Does It Work?

-Primary, secondary, Junior College and Centralised Institute students: A structured ECG curriculum has been in place for Primary 3–6 students since 2012 and for students at the secondary level since 2014.
-On top of other education planning and career exploration programmes and activities, an interactive website ECG portal (for Primary 5-6 students, for Secondary students or for Pre-University students) that helps students discover their own strengths and interests will complement the ECG curriculum.
+Primary, Secondary, Junior College and Centralised Institute students: Students from Primary 3 onwards go through a ECG curriculum that meets their developmental needs at the different stages.
+On top of education planning and career exploration programmes and activities, the interactive MySkillsFuture website (for Primary 5-6 students, for Secondary students or for Pre-University students) helps students discover their strengths and interests and provides information on industries, occupations, courses and education institutions in Singapore.
+Teachers, who are the first touch points with students, have also been equipped with basic ECG knowledge to provide support to students.

-ECG Counsellors in MOE schools will provide individual counselling or group guidance for students in education and career choices.
-Aside from supporting and collaborating with the relevant personnel to drive and facilitate the provision of quality ECG experiences for students, counsellors will communicate and engage with parents and industry partners where required.
+For students requiring more dedicated support, ECG Counsellors in MOE schools provide individual counselling or group guidance in education and career choices.
+Aside from supporting and collaborating with the relevant personnel to drive and facilitate the provision of quality ECG experiences for students, counsellors communicate and engage with parents and industry partners where required.

-ITE and polytechnic students: A minimum of 40–60 hours across two years for ITE students and three years for polytechnic students will be set aside for ECG.
-Students can engage in ECG-related activities and lessons conducted in the classroom, and participate in out-of-classroom activities such as industry immersion programmes, learning journeys and career talks.
-This will help them to continue developing skills to make informed career decisions and prepare them for a smooth transition into the workplace.
-Students will also be able to meet with ECG Counsellors in small groups or through individual appointments.
+ITE and Polytechnic students: A minimum of 40–60 hours across two years for ITE students and three years for Polytechnic students have been set aside for ECG, and all Polytechnics and ITE have also been resourced with ECG Counsellors.
+Similar to schools, lecturers as the first touch points with students at the Polytechnics and ITE have also been equipped with basic ECG knowledge.
+As part of an immersive ECG experience, students engage in ECG-related activities and lessons conducted in the classroom, and participate in out-of-classroom activities such as industry immersion programmes, learning journeys and career talks.
+This helps them to continue developing skills to make informed career decisions and prepare them for a smooth transition into the workplace.
+Students are also able to meet with ECG Counsellors in small groups or through individual appointments.

 Students from the publicly-funded universities can access career counselling services and preparation programmes that will help them identify and prepare for careers related to their strengths, interests and fields of study.
 These are provided by dedicated career services offices or centres on campus.

-Adults may access career and training advisory services through the Workforce Singapore’s (WSG) network of career centres.
-New workforce entrants, mid-career switchers or individuals in career transition can benefit from the suite of services provided by the career centres.
-The services include career coaching, employability skills workshops, networking sessions and more.
+Adults may access career advisory services through Workforce Singapore’s (WSG) Careers Connect.
+New workforce entrants, mid-career switchers or individuals in career transition can benefit from the suite of career matching services that are tailored to jobseekers' needs.
+The services include career advisory, job search workshops and interactive career resources available at Careers Connect.
+Those who require more in-depth help may also get one-to-one career coaching, from professionally-certified Career Coaches.

 Where Can I Find Out More?